Government plots homebuilding boom to spur recovery

 Just under 110,000 new houses were completed in England last year, according to official statistics, and Britain's economy shrank more than first thought in the first three months of 2012 after the deepest fall in construction in three years.

-Government officials talk of freeing up planning regulations and exploiting areas on the "policy frontier" where there is still room to manouevre, without loosening fiscal policy, to engineer private sector investment in housing.
+Government officials talk of freeing up planning regulations and exploiting areas on the "policy frontier" where there is still room to manoeuvre, without loosening fiscal policy, to engineer private sector investment in housing.

 "There are now some interesting ideas out there for government guarantees which could trigger a significant volume of housing investment, replicating the recovery model of the 1930s and leading hopefully to a virtuous circle of new building lending," Cable said.